 Hitting the road in your RV is an adventure but without a plan, you may end up somewhere you don’t want to be.
-Some of your trip should be spontaneous for sure, but you should have a plan in place to keep you moving in the right direction.
+Some of your trips should be spontaneous for sure, but you should have a plan in place to keep you moving in the right direction.
 Whether you are a type A personality or planning to rely on a travel app, making sure you have the right plan ahead of time can reduce the complications that can come along with any road trip.

 Below are the top tips to keep you focused and prevent you from getting frazzled when planning your next RV trip.